WaveMix: A Resource-efficient Neural Network for Image Analysis: Background and Related Works

-\textbf{Vision transformers and hybrid architectures}, inspired by their success on NLP tasks, have pushed the image classification accuracy beyond those of the largest CNNs, albeit at the cost of several times more data and network parameters~\cite{dosovitskiy2021image}.
-Training such data hungry models with hundreds of millions of parameters requires access to large GPU clusters, which is impractical for resource-constrained applications.
-Reduction in the computational requirements of vision transformers have been made possible by architectural changes that provide image specific inductive biases creating hybrid models with elements including distillation~\cite{https://doi.org/10.48550/arxiv.2012.12877}, convolutional embeddings~\cite{Jeevan_2022_WACV,hassani2021escaping}, convolutional tokens~\cite{wu2021cvt}, and encoding overlapping patches~\cite{https://doi.org/10.48550/arxiv.2101.11986}.
-The quadratic complexity with respect to the sequence length (number of pixels) for vanilla transformers has also led to the search for other linear approximations of self-attention to efficiently mix tokens~\cite{Jeevan_2022_WACV}.
+\textbf{Hybrid models} aim to reduce the computational requirements of vision transformers by incorporating image-specific inductive biases in the form of additional architectural elements including distillation~\cite{https://doi.org/10.48550/arxiv.2012.12877}, convolutional embeddings~\cite{Jeevan_2022_WACV,hassani2021escaping}, convolutional tokens~\cite{wu2021cvt}, and encoding overlapping patches~\cite{https://doi.org/10.48550/arxiv.2101.11986}.
+The quadratic complexity with respect to the sequence length (\# of tokens) of transformers has also led to the search for other linear approximations of self-attention for efficiently mixing tokens~\cite{Jeevan_2022_WACV}.
+However, these models suffer from similar inflexibility as the ViTs.

-\textbf{Token mixers} that replace the self-attention in transformers with fixed token mixing mechanisms, such as the Fourier transform (FNet), achieves comparable generalization with lower computational requirements~\cite{leethorp2021fnet}.
-Other token-mixing architectures have also been proposed that use standard neural components, such as convolutional layers and multi-layer perceptrons (MLPs) for mixing visual tokens.
-MLP-mixer~\cite{tolstikhin2021mlpmixer} uses two MLP layers (cascade of $1\times1$ convolutions) applied first to image patch sequence and then to the channel dimension to mix tokens.
-ConvMixer~\cite{trockman2022patches} uses standard convolutions along image dimensions and depth-wise convolutions across channels to mix token information.
-These token mixing models perform well with lower computational costs compared to transformers without compromising generalization.
+\textbf{Token mixers} that replace the self-attention in transformers with fixed token mixing mechanisms, such as the Fourier transform~\cite{guibas2022adaptive, rao2021global}, achieves comparable generalization with lower computational requirements on NLP tasks~\cite{leethorp2021fnet}.
+Other token-mixing architectures~\cite{https://doi.org/10.48550/arxiv.2111.11418} have also been proposed that use standard neural components, such as convolutional layers and multi-layer perceptrons (MLPs, i.e. $1\times1$ convolutional filters) for mixing visual tokens.
+MLP-mixer uses two MLP layers applied first to an image patch sequence and then to the channel dimension to mix tokens~\cite{tolstikhin2021mlpmixer}.
+ConvMixer uses standard convolutions along spatial dimensions and depth-wise convolutions across channels to mix tokens with fewer computations than attention mechanisms~\cite{trockman2022patches}.
+PoolFormer uses pooling as a token-mixing operation~\cite{https://doi.org/10.48550/arxiv.2111.11418}.
+These token mixing models perform efficiently compared to transformers without compromising generalization.
+However, these models do not use image priors well.